awwad-hamza/Duckiebot-DB21M-Post-build-Setup/README.md

 You’re now directly linked to the robot and can run pretty much any command on it.

 That said, it’s not ideal to have a moving robot tethered to your laptop with a cable.
 So, here’s a simple guide to set it up over Wi-Fi.
-(In my opinion, this method is easier than the one in the [official documentation](https://docs.duckietown.com/daffy/opmanual-duckiebot/intro.html) — but feel free to use whichever works for you!)

 ### To be able to use wifi on your Duckiebot
 1. first ssh to your duckiebot (the default username for all duckiebots is "duckie", default password is "quackquack")